 This sample letterhead example uses a playful wavy green footer and icons to organize the company’s contact information:

-For example, this free business letterhead template for a design firm uses a flower image in opposite corners for a creative, balanced design:
+This free business letterhead template for a design firm uses a flower image in opposite corners for a creative, balanced design:

 An image can capture the imagination far better than text.
 Which is why some brands pick a company letterhead template with an image.